 How you add this credit is up to you, but please make sure our web address is added in this format: https://www.zapsplat.com

-Some suggestions as to how you might credit us are:
+Some suggestions as to how you might credit us can be found here.

 The License we offer lasts for life, as long as you adhere to our Agreement.